Thank you for clicking this About link.

 We spoke and I dropped by later to see his home presentation (the multi-level diagram with lines and circles drawn on a large paper pad that most of us are familiar with) along with a handful of other folks.

 Although I was intrigued and drawn to the concept, I decided I wasn’t ready to pile into a car full of strangers I had just met for a long road trip from the Bay Area to Los Angeles for a convention that coming weekend, especially having recently started a new job, so I told him a little voice was telling me not to go, that it was too much, too fast.
 He responded by saying that it was the voice of “the Deceiver” that was telling me not to go…

 Yikes!
 So that was the end of that.
 And the next time I spoke to him at the gym, he was surly with me.

 My 2nd experience was with a company I actually joined, including the purchase of more water filters than I could ever sell.
 That was all a part of their impossible sales quotas to qualify for bonuses each month.
 No points carried over from month-to-month either.
-Then to add insult to injury, my own upline told me that I had to learn how to “bullsh*t the truth” if I was going to succeed in their business.
+Then to add insult to injury, after many weeks my own upline told me that I had to learn how to “bullsh*t the truth” if I was going to succeed in their business.
 I was being too honest with people that it was network marketing.

 Ironically, my immediate sponsor was a woman I was put in touch with through my cousin, who wasn't aware that what she did was network marketing.
-And although the rest of my family wasn't interested in signing up with me, which was fine, this particular cousin was the one relative that was most against it - the one most skeptical at the worst level.
-And at the time, he was whom I considered my best friend.
+And although the rest of my family wasn't interested in signing up with me, which was disappointing but fine, this particular cousin was the one relative that was most against it - the one most skeptical and at the worst level.
+He was whom I considered my best friend at the time too.

-He wasn't cautioning me about this water filter and herbal supplement company per se... as it turned out, they were one of the companies that contributed to MLM's poor reputation.
-But he had the lowest view of all multi-levels as a total pyramid scam, and thought I must be trying to scam people myself (or just naive) if I was involved too.
+He wasn't cautioning me about this water filter and herbal supplement company in particular (as it turned out, they were one of the companies that contributed to MLM's poor reputation).
+But he had the lowest view of all multi-levels as a total pyramid scam, and thought I must be trying to scam people myself (or just that naive) if I was involved too.

 Even so, I was never able to get anywhere in this industry.
 I've never really been a "people person," and as a shy introvert was never able to make the kind of contact list that new distributors are asked to make.
 And contacting family and friends about network marketing was a lesson in futility; it's not simply sharing if there's a commission involved!